-Once our investigation into your case is complete, we will present the responsible party’s insurance company with our evidence in settlement negotiations.
-If they are unwilling to make you a fair offer, we can take your case to trial and defend your rights before a judge or jury.
+Once an investigation into your case is complete, a motorcycle accident lawyer will present the responsible party’s insurance company with evidence in settlement negotiations.
+If they are unwilling to make you a fair offer, your case can be brought to trial before a judge or jury.

 Recoverable Damages in a Motorcycle Accident Case

-The following damages may be available in your motorcycle accident case:
+The following economic and non-economic damages may be available in your motorcycle accident case:

 - Ambulance fees and emergency room care